stashapp/StashDB-Docs/docs/faq_getting-started/stashdb/accessing-stashdb.md

     - Please wait a few minutes for it to arrive.
 If you still don't see it, try refreshing your inbox or checking your spam/junk folder.
     - The link will direct you to a webpage to *choose your username and password for the first time*.
 This is not a generic login page even though it may look like one.
 This has confused others before, so just keep going.
 1. **Choose your username**
-    - *Do not* enter your email address as your username here.
+    - Do *not* enter your email address as your username here.
+    - Avoid using special characters like `#` or `/` in your username.
+A bug in Stash-Box may break the link to your profile page.
     - Admins are able to change or lookup your username upon request.
     - If you plan on requesting edit access, please make sure your username in StashDB matches your display name in Discord/Matrix.
 See the [Contributing to StashDB]({{ site.baseurl }}/docs/faq_getting-started/stashdb/contributing-to-stashdb/) page for further details.
 1. **Choose your password**